afaubion/Tic-Tac-Toe/README.md

 If the entire board fills and no player has 3 in a row, neither player wins.

-This is implemented in Java and C++
+This is implemented in Java, C++, and Python.